scionproto/scion/doc/ControlPlanePKI.md

   verified certificate chain.
 - The current time is inside the validity period of the certificate chain.
 - The certificate chain is authenticated by a currently active TRC.
 This means the issuing key that was used to sign the Issuer certificate must be authenticated by the active TRCs.
 The active TRC's version can differ from the `TRCVersion` specified in the Issuer certificate.

 ## Trust Material Sources

 When dealing with crypto material operators should have a point to contact to do certain kinds of queries.
-Authoritative primary ASes are required to keep all certificate chains issued inside their ISD.
+Authoritative ASes are required to keep all certificate chains issued inside their ISD.
 Queries such as asking for the newest TRC should be sent to an authoritative primary AS.
 All other ASes are required to have the trust material to verify all messages they serve.
 E.g. an AS must have all certificate chains to verify all path segments it serves.

 The subjects of certificate chains must register all freshly issued chains with all authoritative primary ASes in the local ISD.

+If an authoritative AS has been unavailable, it must not serve authoritative queries until it has synchronized with the other authoritative ASes.
+Examples of authoritative queries are:
+- Certificate chain request with negative response.
+- Newest certificate chain for given AS.
+- Newest TRC for this ISD.

 The following rules define trust material lookup in the different services: